Skip to main content

 In Italy, the subordinate employment relationship is characterized by the employee’s obligation to work under the direction of an employer in exchange for remuneration.
 This relationship is governed by Legislative Decree no. 81/2015, which outlines various forms of employment:

-• Permanent Employment Relationship: This is the most stable employment form, characterized by its indefinite duration.
-It can only be terminated for justified reasons or good cause.
+This is the most stable employment form, characterized by its indefinite duration.
+It can only be terminated in accordance with Italian dismissal rules, including justified reason or just cause where applicable.

 • Temporary and objective needs unrelated to regular business activities.